 - A wet rub has a shorter shelf life than a dry rub, but mustard contains vinegar and helps to preserve this rub.
 Store your Mustard Rub in an airtight container in the refrigerator for up to two months.

 There are two ways you can use this brisket rub.

 - First option: Trim your brisket as directed.
 Combine the mustard with the rest of the rub ingredients, slather it onto the entire brisket, and cook as directed.

 - Second option: Slather the mustard all over the brisket first, then combine the rub ingredients and season as you normally would.

 With either method, you have the option to place the seasoned brisket into the refrigerator for 4 hours to marinate.
 This is strictly an option and not a requirement.
 As always, do what works best for you.

-If you do not have ancho chili powder on hand for this brisket mustard rub, substitute it with regular chili powder.
+If you do not have ancho chili powder for this brisket mustard rub, substitute it with regular chili powder.
 Ancho chili powder contains powdered poblano peppers, while regular chili powder incorporates other spices like cumin and paprika.